 file in your browser.
 It grants anyone in the

 Config Sync, of every enrolled cluster, because it exists in the

 directory in your browser.
 The

 directory, because it doesn't have a config for a namespace.
-Click the
+It contains the

-have this config, so they do not have that RoleBinding (unless someone creates
+not have this config, so it does not have that RoleBinding (unless someone

 Disallowed names in

 The following are reserved and cannot be used as either namespaces or abstract